Nat1405/newer-nifty/README.rst

 A Python Data Reduction Pipeline for the Gemini-North Near-Infrared Integral Field Spectrometer (NIFS).

+You can find the full documentation `You can find the full documentation. <http://newer-nifty.readthedocs.io/en/latest/>`_

 This is a new data reduction Python pipeline that uses Astroconda and the Gemini IRAF Package to reduce NIFS data.
 It offers a complete data reduction process from sorting the data to producing a final flux calibrated and wavelength calibrated